petalframework/petal_components/README.md

 ### New projects

-We recommend using [Petal boilerplate](https://github.com/petalframework/petal_boilerplate), which is a fresh Phoenix install with Tailwind + Alpine installed.
+We recommend using [Petal boilerplate](https://github.com/petalframework/petal_boilerplate), which is a fresh Phoenix project with Tailwind and Alpine installed.
 It comes with a project renaming script so you can still rename your project to whatever you like.

 ## Roadmap